 Do’s and Don’ts

--Books aimed at “healing” or promising wellness are a no-no, especially if you are not also chronically ill or disabled yourself.
+-Books aimed at “healing” or promising wellness are usually a no-no, especially if you are not also chronically ill or disabled yourself.

 -When buying shoes or slippers as gifts, be aware that many people with chronic health conditions have “picky” feet.
 If you do find shoes you believe they will love, do them a favor, pay cash and keep the receipt in case they indeed need to return them.

-Be assured, if you are shopping to make your loved one’s life easier, more comfortable, or more enjoyable, they will recognize your compassion above all.
+Rest assured, if you are shopping to make your loved one’s life easier, more comfortable, or more enjoyable, they will recognize your compassion above all.
 We should all be so lucky as to have a friend as considerate and caring as you.
 Happy Holidays!